Pablo Beltrán Ruiz: Other works

 His music has been frequently used in soundtracks of a number of films such as: Escuela de vagabundos (1954) starring Pedro Infante and Miroslava, ¡Paso a la juventud..!
 (1957) starring Tin Tan, México nunca duerme (1958) directed by Alejandro Galindo and Su Excelencia (1966) starring Mario Moreno "Cantinflas".
+Another notable work in this time was Caliente, Caliente ...
+A Go-Go (1966).